By Steve Koppes

 Photo by Jason Smith

-I tend to spend staggering amounts of my free time, and staggering amounts of time that I should be doing homework, working on computer science-relate”
+I tend to spend staggering amounts of my free time working on computer science-related projects of my own.”

 Borja Sotomayor furiously refreshed his Twitter feed, looking for the results of the Illinois Technology Association’s 2011 Fall Challenge.

 When the posting came through, it merely stated that a student at the University of Chicago had taken the $5,000 first prize.
 It did not say which of the eight UChicago students competing had emerged victorious.
 Sotomayor, a lecturer in computer science, sent a text message to mathematics fourth-year Louis Wasserman to find out.

 “Who was it?”
 Sotomayor asked.

 The laconic response concealed Wasserman’s surprise that he had won the contest.

 “I was not expecting that at all.
 It didn’t particularly play to my strong suits,” says Wasserman, who has a job waiting for him at Google after he graduates this June.

 Sotomayor was elated to receive the news, and perhaps somewhat less surprised at the outcome than Wasserman.
 “Louis is the quintessential UChicago student,” says Sotomayor, who called him “off-the-charts smart” and “a quirky student, in the UChicago sense.”